ignaspa/CheckIn_csc309/README.md

 * Login into the user side: Username: user and Password: user
 * Login into admin side: Username: admin and Password: admin

-Note on testing: We recommend accessing other users to test out sending requests and then accepting them.
+Note on testing: We recommend accessing other users to test out sending friend requests and then accepting them.
 Try logging in to a separate user with these credentials:
 * Username: user2 and Password: user2